nadegeferket/TSA-QualityofLife/README.md

 SWBI= percentpos/(percentpos+percentneg)
 ```
+## Selection Bias
+Selection bias occurs when the data used to make conclusions is not chosen randomly, leading to distortion in the data.
+Selection bias, also referred to as topic bias,
+includes selection-on-outcome bias, negativity bias, and keyword bias.
+[Selection-on-outcome-bias](https://dl.acm.org/doi/10.1145/3185048) occurs because people discussing a rare event are more likely to discuss event-related topics beforehand and in this way can self-select themselves into the panel.
+[Negativity bias](https://www.tandfonline.com/doi/full/10.1080/19331681.2015.1100225 stems from people putting more emphasis on negative events.
+Keyword bias is a new type of bias introduced in QoL research by this paper.
+The use of keywords in conducting Twitter research to gauge Subjective Well-Being may lead to bias if there is an increase in positively perceived keywords.
+For the case study of Flanders, the effect of a change of keywords in the most negatively preceived QoL domains is investigated.
+One of those domains accepted the null hypothesis of the Wilcoxon signed rank test afterwwards, indicating that the results from Twitter data reflect the SCV survey results.
+This domain underwent a significant change in SWB from addapting four keywords, which proves the importance of keyword selection.

-## Investigating migration bias
+## Sampling bias
+Sampling bias occurs when the sample of data used to make conclusions is not representative of the entire population.
+The Twitter user’s characteristics cannot be assumed to match the population’s characteristics, inferring demographic bias.
+In the case study of Flanders, post-stratification is carried out by reweighting the Twitter corpus to the underlying tweeting population.
+By normalizing the SWB results by [the Odds ratio](https://link.springer.com/article/10.1007/s10708-018-9960-6) (Zivanovic et al., 2020), more robust SWB results are obtained.
+In this research, demographic bias is applied to location, but the same mitigation technique can be used for age, gender, or other demographic variables.

+## Migration Bias
 Migration bias occurs because this research relies on geo-tagged tweets.
 The discussion can arise that a person sending a message present in a region in Flanders is not necessarily living in that region, but the residence is work or travel related instead.
 A proposal to mitigate this type of bias is given in this research: [the modal tweet method] (https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-020-00254-7) (Armstrong et al.,2021).
 For the case study of Flanders, the location history of a set of 442 users is extracted and examined.
-These users are then categorized in 5 different types: students, commuters, beach-visitors, foreigners and non-classified.
+These users are then categorized in 5 different types:
 ![image](https://github.com/nadegeferket/TSA-QualityofLife/assets/116740372/b1a6f2cf-79da-4d86-8e75-6b40b7348fea)

-The following code retrieves the location history of a given user and divides the years 2014-2018 into 20 different pieces, with time intervals of 3 months.
+The following code retrieves the location history of a given user and divides the years 2014-2018 into 20 different subsets, with time intervals of 3 months.
 ```python
 from datetime import datetime
 dl = DataLoader(bearer_token)